What Is a Payment Reversal and How to Avoid It?

 • When appropriate, using incremental and estimated authorizations,

-• Confirm the projected clearing date to your clients by setting up an automated email that will confirm their purchase, and when they can expect those funds to withdraw,
+• Setting up an automated email that will confirm the customer’s purchase, and when they can expect those funds to be withdrawn.

 Both incremental and estimated authorizations are convenient for businesses like car booking, cruise lines, and hotels.
 These are requests for authorizations on a projected time frame for any charges that could accumulate over that set period.
 They continue to incur transactions over time instead of waiting until the end.
-It’s a great way for reducing the chance of a chargeback.
+It’s a great way to reduce the chance of a chargeback.

 GET A QUOTE